-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to enable appropriate process, including multistakeholder approaches, where applicable, to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to enable appropriate process, including multistakeholder approaches, , that are open, transparent, inclusive, accessible, and encourage diverse participation, to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

-Canada, Government: The need to enable appropriate process, including multistakeholder approaches, where applicable to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+Canada, Government: The need to enable appropriate processes, including multistakeholder approaches, where applicable to develop the necessary policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

 The need to ensure environmental sustainability to avoid any harmful outcomes that may result from the disposal of massive e-waste.

-Iran, Government: The need to ensure environmental sustainability to avoid any harmful outcomes that may result from the disposal of massive e-waste,
+Iran, Government: The need to ensure environmental sustainability to avoid any harmful outcomes that may result from the disposal of massive e-waste, subject to relevant international environmental conventions.

-UNESCO, International Organization: The need to ensure environmental sustainability to avoid any harmful outcomes that may result from the disposal of massive e-waste.
+UNESCO, International Organization: The need to ensure environmental sustainability, including by avoiding any harmful outcomes that may result from the disposal of massive e-waste.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to promote environmental sustainability through the development of new uses of ICTs to reduce carbon emissions and greenhouse gases, through more sustainable product design practices, and through reducing the harmful by-products of the growing production, deployment and consumption of ICTs.

-for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.

 The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need for policies and technologies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and , within the Information and knowledge societies, Including those that support the right of all to express, access, create, disseminate and preserve local and minority content in the language of their choice.

-Sweden, Government: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.
+Sweden, Government: The need for policies that support and respect preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions in the context of human rights as referred to in the Preamble to encourage the development of local language content online and promotion of language technologies in minority languages.

-Canada, Government: The need
+Canada, Government: The need to respect human diversity in all its forms, including cultural and linguistic diversity, and to develop measures and policies to safeguard endangered languages and promote multilingualism.

-UNESCO, International Organization: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, to encourage the development of local language content online and promotion of language technologies in minority languages.
+UNESCO, International Organization: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity, cultural heritage and diversity of tradition, and religious beliefs and convictions, within the Information and knowledge societies, including to encourage the development of local language content online and promotion of language technologies in minority languages.

 The need for citizens to have media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society.